CONNECT WITH me ON INSTAGRAM

 The ruins of the lighthouse are located on the opposite end of Plaza Mayor from the Puerta de la Ciudadela.
 The original lighthouse burnt down in the 1700s.
 But its old stone walls still remain.

-Basílica del Santísimo Sacramento (Basilica of the Holy Sacrament) a Roman Catholic Church sits next to the ruins of the Governor’s mansion and both are worth exploring between museums.
-They’re not time sensitive and can be visited after the museums close.
+Basílica del Santísimo Sacramento (Basilica of the Holy Sacrament), which is a Roman Catholic Church, sits next to the ruins of the Governor’s mansion and both are worth exploring between museums.
+They’re not time sensitive and they can be visited after the museums close.

 After A Day Spent Exploring Colonia Del Sacramento

 Otherwise, just do what the locals do and pick a spot along the waterfront in any of the small parks or promenades.
 The sunset in Colonia Del Sacramento is spectacular from everywhere along the waterfront.
-And as the sun sets the colours change from a bright gold to a deep pink.
+And as the sun sets, the colors change from a bright gold to a deep pink.

-To finish off a day in Colonia the real South American way, wine and barbecue meats can be had all over town.
-But as with Argentina your best options for dinner are after 9pm.
+To finish off a day in Colonia the real South American way, wine and barbecued meats can be had all over town.
+But as with Argentina, your best options for dinner are after 9pm.

 Off the Main Street in Colonia you’ll find a lot of little bars and restaurants.
 In the cooler months (May to October) these little restaurants will have indoor fireplaces to keep warm.
-And during the warmer parts of the year outdoor dining is beautiful in Colonia.
-As there’s a cool evening sea breeze most nights.
+And during the warmer parts of the year, outdoor dining is beautiful in Colonia and there’s a cool evening sea breeze most nights.

 Conclusions | Other Things To Do In Colonia Del Sacramento

-Apart from the visiting all the museums and galleries in the Old Town, there are also a few private museums that aren’t part of the official ticket.
+Apart from visiting all the museums and galleries in the Old Town, there are also private museums that aren’t part of the official ticket.
 And there are plenty of opportunities for shopping in Colonia, which is duty free for tourists.

-My favourite unofficial museum is the Museo del Origami.
-It’s nothing to do with the Colonia but tracks the history of Origami and has works from some of the worlds masters.
+My favorite unofficial museum is the Museo del Origami.
+It’s nothing to do with the history of Colonia, but it tracks the history of Origami and has works from some of the worlds masters.
 I found it fascinating to learn about the different paper folding techniques.
 And the works by masters were spectacular.

 Duty free shopping in Colonia is handy.
 Particularly if you’re returning to Argentina.
 And you’ll often see the Argentines making their way to the local mall in droves.

-Yet for those who’ve seen everything in Colonia before, just wandering the streets and relaxing at the various cafes and bars is itself a great way to spend time in Colonia.
+Yet, for those of us who’ve visited Colonia before, wandering the streets and relaxing at the various cafes and bars is itself a great way to spend time.
 It’s such a quiet and relaxing little town.
 And leisurely strolling through the streets and stopping off at all the little bars and cafes is often how I spend my time.

-If you want to see more of Uruguay, check out our article on how to spend 48hrs exploring Montevideo Uruguay.
+If you want to see more of Uruguay, check out my article on how to spend 48hrs exploring Montevideo Uruguay.
+And if you’re heading across to Buenos Aires, read my Complete Buenos Aires City Guide.